jonathanige-cyber/cyber-security-portfolio/security-controls/ufw-firewall-lab/README.md

 The result showed that there were no numbered rules remaining.

-> 📸 **Evidence 9 — Rule removed**
+> 📸 **Screenshot 9 — UFW Rule Removed**
+> `09-ufw-rule-removed.png`
-> Add a screenshot showing the rule deletion and the resulting `sudo ufw status numbered` output.
+> Shows the rule being deleted and the resulting UFW configuration.

 ---

 ## 8. Testing the Blocked Connection

-With the allow rule removed, I returned to the Windows host and attempted to access:
+With the allow rule removed, I returned to Windows and attempted to access:

 ```text
 http://192.168.56.101:8080